The Biggest Misconception About Singapore Bloggers

-Being a business, they are professional in the way they do work, keeping strictly to deadlines, hitting ROIs and delivering reports of the campaigns.
+Being a business, they are professional in the way they do work, keeping strictly to deadlines, hitting ROIs and delivering full reports of the campaigns.
 You can contact TheSmartLocal for enquires or check out theiradvertisement page for more information.

 Summary of Top Blogs in Singapore

 The most popular blogs in Singapore wield a large amount of influence well worth your advertising dollar.
 Because of their readership, the top blogs get approached often, and it doesn’t make sense for them to give advertisers free publicity.
 There is a difference between blogs.
 If you ever ran a failed blogging campaign, you may wrongly feel that advertising through blogs is bad.
 It isn’t.
 You just have to engage the right people.

 If you’re comfortable blowing $5,000 – $10,000 on a single media buyout in print that lasts just once with a readership of say 50k, you should not flinch at the asking prices from top blogs where sponsored posts usually range just $2k to $5k.
 Most of the blogs / publishers listed above, average over 500k visitors monthly and these sponsored posts on the internet last forever, unlike print.

 You will get more than your dollar’s worth.
 Companies should take advantage of the current prices as its only a matter of time before more advertisers catch up to speed and push prices up.
 You can also contact us for enquires.

 Where does my blog stand?

 Make sure you look at SimilarWeb Rankings to estimate web traffic as you really want to grab eyeballs in the online digital space.
 SimilarWeb reflects the online readership of blogs most accurately.